How to Make Rational Buy and Sell Decisions

-Nobel Prize–winning psychologist Daniel Kahneman has done extensive research into how we can make more deliberate and logical decisions when our emotions are running high.
+Nobel Prize-winning psychologist Daniel Kahneman has done extensive research into how we can make more deliberate and logical decisions when our emotions are running high.
 His conclusion?
 Slow down.
-The more time you take, Kahneman’s research suggests, the less likely it is that emotion will cloud your decision-making.
+The more time you take, Kahneman’s research suggests, the less likely your emotions will cloud your decision-making.

 Here’s how to know whether you’re selling or buying stocks, bonds, and funds for the right reasons.

-“If you’re willing to buy or sell at any price, that’s a tipoff you’re not thinking rationally,” says Steve Greiner, senior vice president of Schwab Equity Ratings®.
+“If you’re willing to buy or sell at any price, that’s a tipoff you’re not thinking rationally,” says Steve Greiner, managing director of Schwab Equity Ratings®.